Backyard Basketball Academy

 HOME OF THE

 Backyard Basketball Academy Inc. is a grassroots Nonprofit Organization created to inspire our community of young athletes and build a lifelong connection to sport.
-We are committed to providing a safe, welcoming, and inclusive environment for athletes to strive for excellence and become better versions of themselves.
+We are a Canada Basketball Verified Club that is committed to providing a safe, welcoming, and inclusive environment for athletes to strive for excellence and become better versions of themselves.
 We are humbled by our responsibility to our community and work to provide opportunity for all youth to play basketball without limitation or barriers.
 We show up to lead and serve with courage and compassion, to work hard at improving our whole selves, and to contribute to a meaningful work in the lives of our athletes.

 To provide quality coaching and play a significant role in the skill and character development of our next generation of athletes.
 To empower our athletes and create space to learn, grow, and build confidence so that together we can accomplish incredible things on and off the court.